Jorge Martín flies in Le Mans: from eighth place to glory in the sprint

 Jorge Martín pulled off one of the most brutal comebacks of the season in the MotoGP sprint in France.
 The Aprilia rider, starting from eighth position, completed a textbook first lap to take the lead.
-His pace and tire management on the cold asphalt of Le Mans were key to securing victory in the short race of the French GP. 🏁
+His pace and tire management on the cold Le Mans asphalt were key to securing victory in the short race of the French GP. 🏁

 The technical key: the holeshot and rear tire management 🔧